 Alfonso’s son Renato took over the family business in 1946.
 He decided to stop manufacturing pots and pans and just make the Bialetti Moka Express coffee pots.
-It was in 1958 the company logo was designed.
-It was “The little man with the mustache” (L’omino con I baffi) and still used today.
+It was in 1958 that the company logo was designed.
+It was “The little man with the mustache” (L’omino con I baffi) and is still used today.
 By 1990 the Bialetti Moka Express could be found in over 90% of Italian households throughout the world.
-They could be found in cities with large Italian populations like New York, Chicago, Philadelphia and countries like Argentina, Australia and even in Cuba.
+They could be found in cities with large Italian populations like New York, Chicago, and Philadelphia, and countries like Argentina, Australia, and even Cuba.
 Renato Bialetti died in 2016 and was buried in a large replica of the Bialetti Moka Express complete with the “Little man with a mustache” logo.

-You can find the world’s most popular coffee pot in the Museum of Modern Art, the Cooper-Hewitt Smithsonian Design Museum and in the Guinness Book of World Records.
+You can find the world’s most popular coffee pot in the Museum of Modern Art, the Cooper-Hewitt Smithsonian Design Museum, and the Guinness Book of World Records.

 How to use a Bialetti Moka Pot?
 Click below:

 Official Bialetti Use of Moka Pot